-- In Russia, more than 60 percent of adult males and 22 percent of adult females smoke cigarettes. - Point-of-sale (POS) advertising and product display are strategies used by the tobacco industry to promote their products. - This study measured compliance with Russia's tobacco control law that banned all advertising at POS environments on November 15, 2013, and later banned all product displays and retailing of tobacco products from kiosks on June 1, 2014.
+In Russia, more than 60 percent of adult males and 22 percent of adult females smoke cigarettes.
+Point-of-sale (POS) advertising and product display are strategies used by the tobacco industry to promote their products.
+This study measured compliance with Russia's tobacco control law that banned all advertising at POS environments in November 2013, and product displays and retailing of tobacco products from kiosks on June 1, 2014.